oss-review-toolkit/ort/docs/getting-started.md

 ## 4. Run the analyzer on `mime-types`

 The next step is to run the _analyzer_.
-It will create a JSON or YAML output file containing the full dependency tree of `mime-types` including the meta-data of `mime-types` and its dependencies.
+It will create a JSON or YAML output file containing the full dependency tree of `mime-types` including the metadata of `mime-types` and its dependencies.

 ```bash
 # Command line help specific to the analyzer.